Sumyak-Jain/301DaysOfCode/README.md

 **Today's Progress** done with  Databases and SQL for Data Science and started with data analytics using python i.e different algorithms,technique and models for data analysis

+### Day 174   jul 6 , 2020

+**Today's Progress** working on data analytics using python i.e different algorithms,technique and models for data analysis